By choosing plants that positively interact with your leeks, you may reap bigger harvests, deter pests, and make better use of your space.

 How to Harvest

-To harvest your leeks, first check if they are ready for harvesting.
+To harvest your leeks, first check whether they are ready.
 The leek stalks should be at least 1 inch in diameter.

 If they are ready, use a garden fork or trowel to loosen the soil around the base of the leek.
 Next, gently lift the plant out of the ground by grasping the leaves.
 Shake off the excess soil and trim the roots a bit.